sems-server/sems/doc/Readme.sbc_call_control.txt

   removing a variable:
     call_profile->cc_vars.erase("mycc::myvar");

-CC variables may be prefixed by the CC module name as name space (e.g. cc_name::var_name).
+If several invocations of the same call control module should be independent from each other, CC variables may be prefixed by the CC namespace
+(e.g. args[CC_API_PARAMS_CC_NAMESPACE + "::" + var_name).

 Verifying correct configuration